Knowledge Hub

 Generally speaking, in the event of a conflict between an express term and an implied term, the express term will prevail.

-Even if your business has an excellent working relationship with the other contracting party or your business has been consistently dealing with them for several years, do not under-estimate the importance of having a clear written contract in place with them.
+Even if your business has an excellent working relationship with the other company and has been consistently dealing with them for several years, do not underestimate the importance of having a clear written contract in place with them.

 What next?